-SPA 395/495 Field Study in a Spanish-Speaking Country Th ree credit hours
+SPA 395/495 Field Study in a Spanish-Speaking Country

 Study of the Spanish language, literature, and/or civilization abroad.
 NOTE Credit hours of academic program abroad are subject to departmental approval and proper filing in the Registrar's Office prior to departure.
 Prerequisite: Any introductory Spanish course or permission of coordinator.